jadecobra/gym/python_tdd/docs/01_TDD_ATTRIBUTE_ERROR.md

         A `NameError` is raised when there is a reference in an object with no definition
         - What is the difference between a `NameError` and an `AttributeError`?
             - An `AttributeError` occurs when there is a reference to a name in an object and the name does not exist e.g. `object.name`
-            - A `NameError` occurs when there is a reference to name with no prior definition
+            - A `NameError` occurs when there is a reference to a name with no prior definition
         - What is similar between `ModuleNotFoundError`, `AttributeError` and `NameError`?
-    - `attribute_0` the offending line
+    - `variable_0` the offending line
     - `module.py:1: in <module>` the location of the offending line
 - Update `module.py` in the Interactive Development Environment(IDE) to
     ```python
-    attribute_0 = None
+    variable_0 = None
     ```
-    this explicity defines `attribute_0` with a value of `None` and the terminal updates to show a passing test.
+    this explicity defines `variable_0` with a value of `None` and the terminal updates to show a passing test.
 YES!!!
     ```shell
     collected 2 items